Growing Growers ICT

 What sets an apprentice apart from a regular farm hand is the mentorship component of the program.
 The program will compensate you $200 for providing eight hours of one-on-one mentoring for you apprentice, where you’ll be able to cover more of the big picture, background concepts that go into running a farm.
 From seed ordering to crop planning to recordkeeping to business management considerations – this is where your apprentice will have the chance to learn about the less obvious parts of running a farm.

-The final thing we ask of you is to arrange your apprentice’s farm schedule so that they can attend the other requirements of the program – the workshops and their volunteer time with the Common Ground Mobile Market.
+The final thing we ask of you is to arrange your apprentice’s farm schedule so that they can attend the core workshops and any other learning opportunities they want to attend.

-The workshops occur on a mostly monthly basis, either on Saturdays or Monday afternoons.
+The core workshops occur on a mostly monthly basis on Monday afternoons.
 These sessions will cover a host of technical considerations – from soil management to seedling production to pest management to business planning.
 Click here for a full list of workshops.
 As a host farmer, you are also invited to attend the workshops at no cost, but we don’t require this of you.

 Contact Lyndsay Feather, program manager: